bclemenzi/sans-server-plugin/README.md

 Features
 --------

-  * Custom Java Annotations for AWS configurations
+  * Custom Java Annotations for the installation and configuration of AWS artifacts
   * Published on Maven Central Repository

 Getting started with the SDK